m7wq/m7wq/README.md

 ### 🌱 Currently Learning

-- Advanced Spigot API development
+- Learning more about Spigot NMS and java reflection
-- Learning to use MongoDB and saving data with it
+- Learning how to manipulate Protocol by `ProtocolLib`
 - Learing about caching data with Redis
 - Understanding the fundamental concepts and their implementation in Java